Rate-Limited Quantum-to-Classical Optimal Transport in Finite and Continuous-Variable Quantum Systems: Continuous-Variable Quantum System

-\end{definition} Then the achievable rate region for the continuous quantum system is defined by the following theorem: \begin{theorem} Given a pair $(\mu_X, D)$ and having a product input state $\rho^{\otimes n}$ of continuous infinite-dimensional Hilbert space with limited von Neumann entropy, a rate pair $(R,R_c)$ is achievable in the sense of the definition \ref{def:achievable_pair-continuous} if and only if there exists an intermediate state $W$ with a corresponding measurement POVM $M= \{M^A(B), B\in \~B_\~W\}$ where $\~B_\~W$ is the $\sigma$-algebra of the Borel sets of $\~W$, and randomized post-processing transformation $P_{X|W}$ which satisfies the rate inequalities
+\end{definition} The following theorem provides a single-letter characterization of the achievable rate region for the continuous quantum system. \begin{theorem} Given a pair $(\pi_X, D)$ and having a product input state $\rho^{\otimes n}$ of continuous infinite-dimensional Hilbert space with limited von Neumann entropy, a rate pair $(R,R_c)$ is inside the achievable rate region in accordance with the definition \ref{def:achievable_pair-continuous} if and only if there exists an intermediate state $W$ with a corresponding measurement POVM $M_W= \{M_W(B), B\in \~B_\~W\}$ where $\~B_\~W$ is the $\sigma$-algebra of the Borel sets of $\~W$, and randomized post-processing channel $P_{X|W}$ which satisfies the rate inequalities